DuhanDemirGameDev/PenaltyShootout_Computer_Graphics_Project/FINAL_PROJECT_REPORT.md

 1. At `t = 0`, the goalkeeper returns to a ready pose with a forward-leaning torso, slightly lowered head, open arms, and bent hips.
 2. During the crouch phase, the torso and hips bend more strongly and the arms open further.
 3. During the flight phase, the goalkeeper moves horizontally toward the target, follows a vertical jump arc, rotates the whole body around the Z axis, and adjusts shoulder and hip rotations based on whether the dive is left, right, or center.
+Recently, the limb animation was refined to include forward anatomical reach (`rotation.x`) and corrected lateral rotations (`rotation.z`) for the shoulder joints, fixing previous anatomical breaking during extreme extensions.

 This is a true hierarchical animation because the visible pose is produced by a combination of root transform changes and local joint rotations.